Bob C. Riley

-Early life
+Early life and education

-Riley was born in Little Rock, Arkansas on September 18, 1924, the son of Columbus Allen and Winnie (Craig) Riley.
-He attended the Pulaski County Rural School and Little Rock Central High School; attracted to politics from an early age, as a teenager he was a page for the Arkansas General Assembly during its 1937 session.
+Riley was born on September 18, 1924, in Little Rock, Arkansas, the son of Columbus Allen Riley and Winnie Craig Riley.
+He attended Pulaski County Rural School and Little Rock Central High School.
+From an early age he showed an interest in politics; as a teenager he served as a page for the Arkansas General Assembly during its 1937 legislative session.